- +44 (0)20 7040 8326

 His main research interests are goal modelling and analysis, and the development of creativity support tools.

-- Maiden, N., Lockerbie, J., Zachos, K. and Wolf, A. (2021).
-SPORT SPARKS: Supporting Creative Thinking by Professional Coaches.
-9th International Conference on Sport Sciences Research and Technology Support 28-29 October, Online.
+- Lockerbie, J., Maiden, N., Wolf, A. and Zachos, K. (2021).
+Sport Sparks: Supporting Creative Thinking by Professional Coaches.
+9th International Conference on Sport Sciences Research and Technology Support 28-29 October.

 - Lockerbie, J. and Maiden, N. (2020).
 Using a requirements modelling language to co-design intelligent support for people living with dementia.